Revised April 2023

 Sunlight.
 Baby trees don’t need direct Sunlight in the same way annual vegetable & flower seedlings do.
 Although they do require some light, they are built to grow in the understory, so indirect Sunlight or dappled shade is just fine.

 Rodents.
 Potted tree seeds still need protection!
-Securing ½ hardware cloth over your potted seeds will prevent them from being stolen & eaten.
+Securing ½ inch hardware cloth over your potted seeds will prevent them from being stolen & eaten.

 For nursery beds, gently dig up & separate your plants, placing them root down in a bucket of water.
 For potted trees, remove the pot & gently loosen any pot bound roots.

-If Autumn rolls around & you aren’t ready to plant your trees in their permanent location, bury the entire pot & then actually plant them in the Spring of the following year.
+If Autumn rolls around & you aren’t ready to plant your potted trees in their permanent location, bury the entire pot & then actually plant them in the Spring of the following year.

 There you have it!
 We hope this article has offered food for thought.
 If you still have questions, don’t hesitate to reach out! xox